isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/lam%20soon%20cc%20salad%20competition.png)

 Janae Chua and Larrinna Haverkamp, both from Secondary 3B2 participated in the Lam Soon CC Salad Competition on 20 July 2013 (Saturday) .
 They battled against 20 other schools and won the hearts of the judges with their enticing and tangy Vietnam Thai Salad.
-Finally, they emerged top in the upper secondary category.
+Finally, they emerged top in the upper secondary category.&nbsp;